owncast/owncast/README.md

 1. Run `./owncloud` from the directory you unzipped it.
 1. Open your web browser and visit http://yourserver:8080/.
 If you changed the port in the config file, then change the URL accordingly.
 If you are testing this on your own personal computer then you can visit http://localhost:8080.

+### Docker

+If you want a simpler way to run an instance of owncast you can run it in a container with the supplied Dockerfile.

+1. Run `docker build -t owncast .`
+1. Run `docker run -p 8080:8080 -p 1935:1935 -it owncast`

 ## Usage with OBS